pensopay/woocommerce-pensopay/README.txt

 2. WooCommerce >= 3.0
 3. If WooCommerce Subscriptions is used, the required minimum version is >= 2.0

+= 7.1.1 =
+* Feature: Show warning when attempting to refund an entire order instead of individual items
+* Feature: Add support for Checkout Blocks

 = 7.1.0 =
 * Remove MobilePay Checkout after deprecation